 In addition to implementing API keys, OpenTopography has also scaled up our infrastructure to manage the increased API utilization.
 We have added additional compute resources to meet the increased demand in API access and will continue to monitor use and make improvements as use warrants.

 At the moment the API key requirement only applies to these new datasets - NASADEM and the Copernicus Global Digital Elevation Models - recently added to OpenTopography.
-However it is our intention to implement API keys for all dataset accessed via the OpenTopography global datasets API on January 1, 2022.
+However it is our intention to implement API keys for all dataset accessed via the OpenTopography global datasets API on approximately January 1, 2022.
 If you are a current user of the API please make note of this transition date and take steps to make preparations well in advance.
 Users of the existing datasets (e.g. SRTM) can also incorporate API keys early.
 The web services are configured to accept API keys for all datasets at this time.
-If you have questions or concerns please send them to: email@example.com
+If you have questions or concerns please send them to: firstname.lastname@example.org

 Users can easily request and access a free API key through their MyOpenTopo dashboard: